Soup joumou

+Soup Joumou (/dʒuːmuː/; soupe au giraumon, lit. ‘pumpkin soup’) is a soup native to Haitian cuisine.
+In 2021, soup joumou was added to the UNESCO Intangible Cultural Heritage List.

 Background and historical significance

 The dish gets its name ‘pumpkin soup’ from the main ingredient squash.
 When Haiti was colonized by France in the 1600s and 1700s, enslaved Africans were forced to cultivate the squash that forms the base of the beef soup known as joumou, which means squash or pumpkin in Creole.
 Due to trade practices, pumpkin was shipped abroad or consumed by the property owning landed class, the African and Indigenous Haitian population toiling on plantations were forbidden from eating it themselves.
 When the Haitian Revolution ended with Haiti's liberation from French colonial rule on Jan.
 1, 1804, Haitians celebrated by consuming soup joumou all day, relishing the taste of freedom.
 Haitians both at home and in the diaspora eat this soup to celebrate the first successful slave rebellion that transferred political power to its freed slave majority.
 Once the soup is ready, it’s typically eaten as breakfast, lunch, and dinner on New Year’s Day and consumed into the next day as part of Ancestry Day a holiday honoring Haitian revolutionaries on January 2.